iciani/govAssist/README.md

 - We have implemented:
         "php-open-source-saver/jwt-auth": "^2.1", (For JWT auth manipulation)
         "veelasky/laravel-hashid": "^3.1" (for hashing the slug automatically)

+- We are using the LARAVEL-HASHID treat in the url model, to map the hash into the slug.

 For the FRONT-END vue 3 application.